 - change processing methods or improve positioning

-Problem 10: The bending line is not parallel to the two-hole center.
+12. The bending line is not parallel to the two-hole center

 When the bending height is less than the minimum bending height, the bending part occurs expansion.

-- increase the height of workpiece to be bent
+- increase the height of the workpiece to be bent

 - improve bending techniques

-Problem 11: deformation occurs in terms of width after bending (the bending part occurs bow deflection in width).
+13. Deformation occurs in terms of width after bending (the bending part occurs bow deflection in width)

-The inconsistent depth and shrinkage in the width of workpiece cause torsion and deflection.
+The inconsistent depth and shrinkage in the width of the workpiece cause torsion and deflection.

 - increase bending pressure